 Rem Koolhaas thinks that too little attention is paid to the countryside, where change is happening at a faster rate than in most cities.
-In this illustrated essay, the OMA founder argues that architects need to take stock of a new agricultural revolution
+In this illustrated essay by Koolhaas on the rural world, the OMA founder argues that architects need to take stock of a new agricultural revolution

 Over the past 10 years, I have been collecting documents and insights about a previously neglected subject – the countryside.